Northern Ireland national netball team: Commonwealth Games

-Northern Ireland made their debut at the Commonwealth Games in 2014.
+In 2014, Northern Ireland made their debut at the Commonwealth Games.
 As part of their preparations for the 2014 Commonwealth Games, Northern Ireland formed a partnership with Team Northumbria.
 This saw seven Northern Ireland internationals – Oonagh McCullough, Fionnuala Toner, Caroline O'Hanlon, Gemma Gibney, Michelle Drayne, Noleen Lennon and Niamh Cooper – play for Team Northumbria during the 2014 Netball Superleague season.
 With Kate Carpenter taking charge of both teams, Northern Ireland and Team Northumbria also shared a coach.
 In the tournament itself, they eventually finished seventh after defeating Wales by 58–36 in a classification match.
 Northern Ireland made their second appearance at the Commonwealth Games in 2018.
-Team captain, Caroline O'Hanlon, carried the flag of Northern Ireland during the 2018 Commonwealth Games opening ceremony.
+Team captain, Caroline O'Hanlon, carried the flag of Northern Ireland during the 2018 Commonwealth Games Parade of Nations.
 Northern Ireland eventually finished eighth after losing to Malawi by 60–52 in a classification match.